Skip naar de inhoud

 How does organ donation work?

-Organ donation is carried out with great care for the donor and their loved ones, following a set procedure.
+Organ donation is carried out with great care for the donor and their loved ones, and according to a fixed step-by-step plan.
 Read here how organ donation works.

-When someone is in the intensive care unit and cannot recover, doctors investigate whether this patient can become an organ donor.
+If someone is in the intensive care unit and can no longer recover, doctors investigate whether this patient can become an organ donor.
 The doctor follows a step-by-step plan before any organs are potentially donated.
 Do you want to know exactly how that works?
 Watch the video or read the step-by-step plan below.

 Step 1: The Donor Register is consulted

-When it becomes clear that someone cannot recover and further treatment is futile, the doctor discusses this with the loved ones.
-Only after the decision is made to stop treatment and it is clear that the patient will pass away, does the doctor call the Donor Register.
-This contains information on whether or not someone wants to donate organs and tissues.
+When it becomes clear that someone can no longer recover and treatment is futile, the doctor discusses this with the loved ones.
+Only after it has been decided to stop treatment and it is clear that the patient will pass away, does the doctor call the Donor Register.
+This states whether or not someone wants to donate organs and tissues.

 Step 2: Doctor talks to the loved ones

-The doctor then informs the patient's partner and family of the choice in the Donor Register.
+The doctor then tells the partner and the patient's family the choice in the Donor Register.
 We call this the donation conversation.
 If the patient has indicated they do not want to be an organ donor, they will not become a donor.
 If the patient is in the Donor Register with consent, the doctor informs the loved ones.
 If the patient has chosen for the family and partner to decide, they are given time to make this decision.
 During the conversation, the doctor also has time to answer the questions of the loved ones.

 In preparation for organ donation, the treatment team performs a number of tests.
-For example, they examine the blood and urine and keep the body at the right temperature.
+For example, they examine the blood and urine and keep the body at temperature.

 These are the tasks of an organ donation coordinator:

-- Having tests performed on the suitability of the organs
+• Have tests carried out on the suitability of the organs

 Step 4.
 The organs are examined

 A doctor always examines whether the organs are suitable for transplantation.
-They do this with a CT scan.
-The ODC, a nurse, or a doctor asks the donor's next of kin questions.
+They do this using a CT scan.
+The organ donation coordinator, a nurse, or a doctor asks the donor's next of kin questions.
 These questions are about how the patient lived.
-For example, whether someone smoked.
-And what illnesses the patient may have had.
-This is information that is important for determining whether someone can be a donor.
+For example, whether someone smoked and what illnesses the patient may have had.
+This information is important for determining whether someone can be a donor.

 Step 5.
 The doctor determines death